zentralopensource/zentral/docs/apps/mdm.md

 For more details on configuring Automated Device Enrollment (ADE), refer to the [Setup an Enrollment Profile](#setup-an-enrollment-profile) section.

+## FileVault Configuration

+Zentral manages FileVault settings for full disk encryption on macOS devices via MDM.
+Using a dedicated configuration, it allows the creation and assignment of an individual FileVault configuration to one or more MDM Blueprints.
+This approach provides centralized control over FileVault application, user experience, and key management, ensuring compliance with the organization’s data encryption policies.

+Enforcing FileVault during the Setup Assistant is supported starting from macOS 14.4 and later.

+### FileVault Key Escrow

+FileVault key escrow ensures that Personal Recovery Keys (PRKs) are securely stored and accessible:

+- **Escrow**: Zentral automatically escrows the PRK when FileVault is enabled and enforced via MDM on a device.
+Zentral deploys the certificate required to asymmetrically encrypt the recovery key for escrow.
+- **Authorized Retrieval**: The PRK can be accessed through the Zentral interface for device recovery, with each retrieval action audited in the *FileVault PRK Viewed* log for the device.

+### Configure FileVault Configuration

+To set up a FileVault configuration in Zentral, follow these steps:

+1. Navigate to *MDM > Overview > FileVault Configuration*.
+2. Configure the following options:
+   - *Name*: Enter a display name for the configuration.
+   - *PRK Escrow Location Display Name*: Information shown to the end-user indicating where the PRK is stored.
+   - *Defer Enablement at Login Only*: Enable FileVault only during login to avoid prompts at logout.
+   - *Max Bypass Attempts at Login*: Set the number of times users can bypass FileVault enablement at login.
+   - *Show Recovery Key*: Choose whether to display the PRK to users when FileVault is enabled.
+   - *Destroy Key on Standby*: Enable this to require a FileVault unlock after hibernation.
+   - *PRK Rotation Interval (days)*: Specify an interval for automatic PRK rotation and escrow to Zentral.
+A value of 0 means no rotation.
+3. Click *Save* to apply the configuration.

+### Using FileVault Configuration Across Blueprints

+A single FileVault configuration can be assigned to multiple blueprints, ensuring consistent encryption settings across various device groups.

+### Linking a FileVault Configuration to a Blueprint

+1. Navigate to *MDM > Overview > Blueprints*.
+2. Select or create a blueprint.
+3. Choose the desired FileVault configuration from the *FileVault Configuration* dropdown.
+4. Click *Save* to link the configuration to the blueprint.

 ## Apps and Books

 To manage and distribute apps from the Mac App Store or iOS/iPadOS App Store through Zentral, a Content Token is required to sync with Apple Business Manager (ABM) or Apple School Manager (ASM).